Cancer Remission Definition: What Does It Mean to Be in Cancer Remission?

 Complete Remission

-Rather, the term “cured” is only used when the patient is in complete remission for five years or longer.
-Since certain cancers can return even after this five-year mark, some patients are never truly cured.
+The term “cured” is only used when the patient is in complete remission for five years or longer.
+Since certain cancers can return even after this five-year mark, some patients are never truly considered cured.

 What Is Cancer Recurrence?

-Recurrent cancer is different from second cancer, which is a cancer unrelated to any previous diagnosis.
+Importantly, recurrent cancer is different from a second cancer, which is a new cancer unrelated to any previous diagnosis.

 There are three types of recurrent cancer: